alexey-x/etlmonitoring/README.md

-# Infrom about changes in the DB tables or files
+# README

-To be written?
+Track the changes in the DB tables or files and infrom if there are any.